gbgabiola/notes/quotes.md

 > "Mystery creates wonder and wonder is the basis of our desire to understand." - Neil Armstrong

 > "Ask how something can be done rather than say it can't be done." - Bo Bennett

+> "There is virtue in work and there is virtue in rest.
+Use both and overlook neither." - Alan Cohen

+> "Know your body, know your mind, know your substance, know your source." - Erowid

 ## Life